yevster/weblogic-on-azure/cluster/README.md

 * Start Eclipse.
 * If you have not yet installed the Oracle WebLogic Server Tools, do so now.
    * Go to the 'Servers' panel, secondary click.
 Select New -> Server
    * Select Oracle -> Oracle WebLogic Server Tools.
 Click next.
 Accept the license agreement, click 'Finish'.
 Eclipse may ask to be restarted.
 If so, comply with the request.
-* If you have not yet connected Eclipse to your local WebLogic server, do so now.
-   * go to the 'Servers' panel again, secondary click.
-      * Select New -> Server -> Oracle -> Oracle WebLogic Server.
-      * Choose the defaults and hit 'Next'.
-      * Enter where you have WebLogic installed.
-Even though the dialog says "WebLogic home" you may have to enter the full path to the `wlserver` directory within the `Oracle_Home` directory.
-      * Enter where the Oracle JDK is installed.
-Click next.
-      * For the domain directory, hit Create -> Create Domain.
-      * For the domain name, specify 'domain1'.
-Hit 'Finish' to add the new server to Eclipse.
-If Eclipse asks to create a master password hint, do so.
-Consider using `<your suffix>` for the questions and answers.
 * Go to the 'Servers' panel, secondary click.
 * Select New -> Server -> Oracle -> Oracle WebLogic Server.
-* For "Server's host name" use the hostname `<admin server DNS name>`.
-* Click next.
 * Choose remote, for the remote host enter `<admin server DNS name>`
 * Enter the WebLogic admin username/password from above.
 * Click "Test connection".
 If "Test connection succeeded!" appears, click Ok and you may continue.
 Otherwise, troubleshoot and resolve the reason for the connection failure.
 * 'Finish'.
-* You have already built opened the application and built it locally in the IDE when you executed the [local demo](../javaee/README.md).

-### Open weblogic-cafe in the IDE
+## Open weblogic-cafe in the IDE
 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Click Next
 * Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe and click "Open".
 * Accept the rest of the defaults and click "finish".
 * Once the application loads, you should do a full Maven build by going to the application and secondary clicking -> Run As -> Maven install.
    * You must see `BUILD SUCCESS` in the Eclipse console in order to proceed.
 If you do not, troubleshoot the build problem and resolve it.
 Once the application has successfully built, you may continue.

-### Deploying the Application
+## Deploying the Application
 Ensure that the deployment action from Eclipse will target the WebLogic Cluster running on Azure.
 * Secondary click on the weblogic-cafe in the Project Explorer and choose Properties.
 * Click on "Server" in the left navigation pane.